Computer Engineer Career Overview

 Computer engineering started as a specialization of electrical engineering before developing into a new discipline.
 As initially defined, computer engineering applied aspects of digital logic design from computer science to the design of microprocessors and technological systems.

 As the field grew, computer engineering continued to adopt design fundamentals and theories from computer science.
-However, the Association for Computing Machinery's 2016 report on computer engineering curricula suggests that current trends in the field distinguish it from computer science.
+Computer engineering is distinct from computer science because it focuses on hardware and computer design.

 Case Western Reserve University offered the first accredited computer engineering program in the U.S. in 1971.
-As of 2015, more than 279 computer engineering programs in the country hold accreditation from the Accreditation Board for Engineering and Technology.
+As of 2022, more than 4,361 computer engineering programs in the country hold accreditation from the Accreditation Board for Engineering and Technology (ABET).

 Top Online Programs